lmfit/uncertainties/doc/user_guide.rst

   >>> y > 0
   True

-One important concept to keep in mind is that :func:`ufloat` creates a random variable:
+One important concept to keep in mind is that :func:`ufloat` creates a random variable, so that two numbers with the same nominal value and standard deviation are generally different:

   >>> y = ufloat((1, 0.1))
   >>> z = ufloat((1, 0.1))